ankurk91/vue-web-storage/README.md

 ```

 ### Methods
-All methods take care of `prefix` in key name, so you no need to specify key prefix when using them.
+All methods take care of `prefix` in key name, so you no need to specify the prefix when using them.

 #### `set(key,value)`
 Stores the `value` under specified `key` in storage.
 Convert value to JSON before saving.
-Returns `true` on success and `false` on errors.
+This method throws error on failure.
 ```js
 Vue.$localStorage.set('name', 'john')
 Vue.$localStorage.set('isAdmin', true)